 Featuring more shoreline than the Atlantic and Gulf coasts combined, Oklahoma wears its Lake Country badge with pride.
 Glistening lakes in every corner of the state have beckoned swimmers, anglers, outdoors enthusiasts and casual vacationers for generations.
 Whether you want to take a swim surrounded by rolling hills, reel in the big one among ancient mountains or pilot your watercraft around lush forested shoreline, theres a lake for every taste in the Sooner State.
 Heres our rundown of standout lakes from each region of the state.Learn More

 This lake impounds the North Fork of the Red River, which is the boundary between Greer and Kiowa Counties.
 This boundary was contended between Oklahoma and Texas and in 1896 the U.S. Supreme Court decreed that Greer County, which today makes up Harmon, Jackson and Greer Counties, belongs to Oklahoma.
 The reservoir and adjacent Quartz Mountain Lodge provide a major recreation spot in southwest Oklahoma.
 The park offers a variety of recreational activities, and the rugged granite hills and fascinating geologic history promise a unique experience for the hiking enthusiast.
 The Altus-Lugert public hunting area consists of approximately 3,600 acres at the upper end of the lake.
 Food for the wildlife is provided by lands planted with maize, millet, and winter wheat.
-Quail, waterfowl, turkey, crow, and predator species are available for hunting.
 Camping and cabin facilities are available at the nearby Quartz Mountain Lodge.
-Additional facilities include boat ramps, picnic areas, designated campsites, group shelter, restrooms, swimming beach, electric outlets, playground, marina, cabins, enclosed fishing dock, and swimming pool.
+Additional facilities include boat ramps, picnic areas, designated campsites, group shelter, restrooms, swimming beach, electric outlets, playground, cabins, enclosed fishing dock, and swimming pool.